Heyuan9/Heyuan9.github.io/_pages/about.md

 EMNLP 2023 Findings / [code](https://github.com/HeYuan919/simplification-project)

+## Teaching
+Teaching Assistant in CPSC 477/577 Natural Language Processing, Yale University, Jan/2024 - May/2024
+Teaching Assistant in Probability Theory, Shandong University, Sep/2019 - Jan/2020

 ## Miscellaneous
 I love to help people take photos and my aesthetic composition always gives them happiness and touching feelings during traveling and daily life.

 My parents raised a dog during my undergraduate time.
-She is 5 years old now and has a similar personality to mine when I was a kid...
+She is 5 years old now and has a similar personality to mine when I was a kid... 🤨

+My favorite book and musical is Les Misérables by Victor Hugo.